What Does it Mean to Outsource Health and Safety?

 Based in Belfast (UK), any work undertaken by Safeti via our Competent Person Service UK & Ireland is carried out and/or overseen by a fully Chartered (CMIOSH) H&S professional.

-OSH professionals with a sustained level of involvement in health and safety over the course of their career often opt to become Chartered – the process of chartership entails providing comprehensive evidence of sustained professional development and includes a peer review interview.
+OSH professionals with a sustained level of involvement in health and safety over the course of their career often opt to become Chartered – the process of chartership entails providing comprehensive evidence of sustained professional development and peer review.

 Once Chartership is achieved from an appropriate professional body (such as IOSH), the individual can apply to be registered on the Occupational Safety and Health Consultant’s Register.